age-series/LustyLavender/RCA.md

   * This causes issues in Logistics Pipes
 * Quarries and the filler make the landscape look terrible compared to other miners

+## Chisel

+* Particle effects on many blocks are very unsightly.
+Can raise tick timer in config to high value to mitigate somewhat.

 ## Computronics

 * Need to make sure people don't store copyrighted music in the tape drives/speakers/whatever, delete if found, ban applicable players